REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Methods

 \subsection{Joint Optimization of the Diffusion and the RL Policies}

-To improve the motion quality beyond the success rate, we propose a joint optimization technique that fine-tunes both the high-level DP and the low-level RL controller.
-Unlike the fine-tuning described in Sec.~\ref{sec:dpft} that optimizes only the DP, we additionally optimize the low-level RL control policy.
+To improve the motion quality beyond the success rate, we propose a joint optimization technique that fine-tunes both the DP motion planner and the RL-based loco-manipulation controller.
+Unlike the fine-tuning described in Sec.~\ref{sec:dpft} that optimizes only the DP, we additionally optimize the loco-manipulation control policy.